Terry Andres of Virginia among those killed in Fort Launderdale shooting

 One of the five victims tragically killed by a gunman at Ft.
 Lauderdale airport on Friday has been identified as 62-year-old Terry Andres.

-Andres' daughter told NBC News that her father was shot and killed by gunman Esteban Santiago, 26, during the shooting that left five dead and wounded eight at Fort Lauderdale-Hollywood International Airport in Florida.
+Andres' daughter told NBC News that her father was shot and killed by gunman Esteban Santiago, 26, during the shooting that left five dead Fort Lauderdale-Hollywood International Airport in Florida.
+Six people were wounded and taken to the hospital, where three remain in intensive care, officials said Saturday.
 Thirty others were injured in the chaotic aftermath.

 Andres had flown to Ft.
 Lauderdale to take a cruise with his wife, his daughter said.
 The couple had planned to return home Saturday.